Mitch Hoopes

-Early years
+Early life

 Hoopes attended Benson High School in Benson, Arizona, where he played as a halfback in Class B football.
 He received All-Conference, All-State and All-Star honors.

+He also practiced basketball and baseball.
+As a senior, he contributed to the team winning the 1971 2A state basketball championship, with a 75-59 victory over Wickenburg High School.

+College career

-He enrolled at Eastern Arizona Junior College.
-He transferred after his sophomore season to the University of Arizona to play defensive back and punter.
+Hoopes enrolled at Eastern Arizona Junior College.
+He transferred after his sophomore season to the University of Arizona to play as a defensive back and punter.

 As a junior in 1973, he ended up concentrating on punting and was among college football's leaders with a 43.9 average, second in school history at the time.
 As a senior in 1974, he averaged 41.8 yards, with a long of 59.